ornella-beza/ornella-beza/README.md

 I'm a **final-year Bachelor’s student in Networking**, passionate about coding and web development.
 I love building web and app projects using **HTML, CSS, JavaScript, Firebase, and Supabase**.
 When I'm not coding, you’ll find me **exploring new places, hiking, or enjoying good food**.

+> _"I can do all things through Christ who strengthens me." – Philippians 4:13_ ✨

 ---